-Location Tenement Percentage Interest Status Tenement Type Jan Karski, Poland Jan Karski Mine Plan Area (K-4-5, K-6-7, K-8 and K-9) 100 Granted Exclusive Right to apply for a mining concession Jan Karski, Poland Kulik (K-4-5) 100 Granted Exploration Jan Karski, Poland Syczyn (K-8) 100 Granted Exploration Jan Karski, Poland Kopina (K-9) 100 Granted Exploration Debiensko, Poland Debiensko 1 100 Granted Mining Debiensko, Poland Kaczyce 1 100 Granted Mining & Exploration (includes gas rights)
+Location Tenement Percentage Interest Status Tenement Type Jan Karski, Poland Jan Karski Mine Plan Area (K-4-5, K-6-7, K-8 and K-9) 100 Granted Exclusive Right to apply for a mining concession Debiensko, Poland Debiensko 1 100 Granted Mining Debiensko, Poland Kaczyce 1 100 Granted Mining & Exploration (includes gas rights)

-As at 31 December 2018, the Company has an interest in the following tenements:
+As at 31 March 2019, the Company has an interest in the following tenements:

 In July 2015, Prairie announced that it had secured the Exclusive Right to apply for a Mining Concession for Jan Karski as a result of its Geological Documentation for the Jan Karski deposit being approved by Poland's MoE.
 The approved Geological Documentation covers areas of all four original Exploration Concessions granted to Prairie (K-4-5, K-6-7, K-8 and K-9) and includes the full extent of the targeted resources within the mine plan for Jan Karski.
+The K-4-5, K-8 and K-9 Exploration Concessions expired in November 2018 but these were separate to and had no bearing on the Company's access to land and the Exclusive Right (tenure) to apply for a mining concession at Jan Karski, however as noted below, this position is the subject of Prairie's Mining Usufruct Agreement proceedings in front of the Civil Court.
 As a result of the Exclusive Right, Prairie was the only entity with a legal right to lodge a Mining Concession application over Jan Karski for the period up and until 2 April 2018.
 Under the Polish GML, a Mining Concession application comprises the submission of a Deposit Development Plan ("DDP"), approval of a spatial development plan (rezoning of land for mining use) and an Environmental Consent decision.
 Prairie has previously announced that the DDP and spatial development plans for Jan Karski have already been approved.

-However, as of the date of this report, Prairie has not yet received the required Environmental Consent decision, which remains pending.
-Prairie completed an Environmental and Social Impact Assessment and made submissions to RDOS for an Environmental Consent decision in October 2017.
+However, as of the date of this report, Prairie has not yet received the required Environmental Consent decision in October 2017.
 Prairie has not been able to apply for a Mining Concession for Jan Karski due to the delay in the issuance of an Environmental Consent decision.
 However, the Environmental Consent proceedings continue to progress and the Company has provided to RDOS supplementary information to the originally submitted Environmental & Social Impact Assessment, as requested by RDOS.